bodoque007/chatgpt-chat-categorizer/privacy-policy.md

 # Contact

-If you have any questions about this privacy policy, you may contact the developer at: [tu email].
+If you have any questions about this privacy policy, you may contact the developer at: joaquin.giordano2021@gmail.com